Azure/cloud-scale-data-for-devs-guide/docs/crud-operations-with-cosmos-db.md

 # CRUD Operations with Azure Cosmos DB

 Creating, reading, updating, and deleting records in Azure Cosmos DB require little code.
-The Spring Data for Azure Cosmos DB SQL API artifact supports Spring Data's CrudRepository and ReactiveCrudRepository interfaces.
+The Spring Data for the Azure Cosmos DB Core (SQL) API artifact supports Spring Data's CrudRepository and ReactiveCrudRepository interfaces.
 It also includes CosmosRepository and ReactiveCosmosRepository.

 For this application, we're using the ReactiveCosmosRepository.